WarperSan/BTD6-Mods/MonkeySub Paragon/README.md

 In game description: "After YEARS of making, I finally succeeded to create the perfect radioactive destroyer.
 It can destroy anything!
 Even...
 Oh no...
 I forgot about DDTs... - Dr. Monkey"

-WARNING : For some reason, you can't upgrade the bottom path to a paragon and the top path NEEDS to not be on submerge
+WARNING : For some reason, you can't upgrade the bottom path to a paragon The paragon will glitch out if you do

 Details about the Paragon:
 ```